Michael Durham: War

 Michael Durham and his brother Henry Durham were Protestants who sided with England during the war now known as the Rough Wooing.
+Henry Durham was involved in an attack on the Franciscan and Dominican Friaries in Dundee in August 1543, during a short period when Regent Arran adopted a Protestant outlook.
+These months are known as Arran's "Godly Fit".

-In August 1546, Arran had Michael Durham imprisoned for a time in Edinburgh Castle.
+In August 1546, Regent Arran had Michael Durham imprisoned for a time in Edinburgh Castle.
 Durham then went to London.
-The Scottish diplomat Adam Otterburn was surprised he had been released and allowed to travel.
+The Scottish diplomat Adam Otterburn was surprised that he had been released and allowed to travel.